jamestripp/wrug_website/README.md

 2. Run `renv::snapshot()` to update `renv.lock`.
 3. Create a commit with `renv.lock` changes and push it to the repo.

+## Rendering and deploying the website

+1. run `rmarkdown::render_site()` to render a local copy of the website.
+2. website deployment will depend on what we decide in [this issue](https://github.com/WarwickRUG/wrug_website/issues/2)

 ## Troubleshooting